Counting Through Occlusion: Framework for Open World Amodal Counting: Ablation Study

-To validate our design choices, we conduct an ablation study on FSC-147-OCC.
-As shown in Table \cref{tab:ablation_frm}, deploying FRM at a single pyramid level yields 16.86\% MAE reduction on validation over the baseline.
-Extending FRM across all pyramid levels produces substantially stronger gains of 34.81\% and 24.41\% MAE reduction on validation and test sets, respectively, confirming that multi-scale reconstruction is essential for hierarchical feature corruption.
-Augmenting FRM with VisEQ supervision achieves optimal performance with 26.72\% and 20.80\% MAE reduction over baseline in validation and test, respectively.
-Notably, VisEQ produces dramatic RMSE improvements of 34.90\% and 54.71\%, significantly larger than the MAE gains.
-This RMSE reduction demonstrates that VisEQ eliminates catastrophic counting failures by enforcing consistency between occluded and unoccluded views, validating that robust amodal counting requires both hierarchical feature reconstruction and attention-level supervision.
+To validate our design choices, we ablate key components on FSC-147-OCC.
+As shown in \cref{tab:ablation_frm}, deploying FRM at a single pyramid level reduces validation MAE by 16.86\% over the baseline but does not improve RMSE, indicating that limited reconstruction is insufficient to prevent large errors under heavy occlusion.
+Extending FRM across all pyramid levels yields substantially larger gains, with MAE reductions of 28.49\% on validation and 17.47\% on test, underscoring the importance of multi-scale recovery when occlusion-induced corruption propagates through the feature hierarchy.
+Incorporating VisEQ into the multi-level design further strengthens robustness, delivering RMSE reductions of 34.90\% on validation and 54.71\% on test, while also attaining the lowest test MAE with a 20.80\% reduction over the baseline.
+These results highlight that robust amodal counting benefits from both hierarchical feature reconstruction and attention-level supervision.